Your Complete Guide to a Tahiti Honeymoon

 Rangiroa

-Avoid the crowds on tiny and charming Rangiroa.
+Avoid the crowds by visiting the tiny and charming Rangiroa.
 The Hotel Kia Ora Resort & Spa has overwater villas with glass floors above the lagoon, TopDive Rangiroa runs easy scuba diving trips to go underwater with dolphins, and you can look for black pearls when you pick out your own oyster at Gauguin's Pearl Farm.
 Air Tahiti flies there directly from Tahiti and Bora Bora.

 Scuba with shark in Tahiti